taviso/hotcorner/README.md

 All configuration requires modifying the parameters in `hotcorner.c` and recompiling.

-* `RECT kHotcorner` - The co-ordinates of the hot zone.
+* `RECT kHotcorner` - The coordinates of the hot zone.
 * `INPUT kCornerInput[]` - Input sent on activation.
 * `DWORD kHotKeyModifiers` - Modifier Keys (shift, alt, ctrl, etc) you want to enable the hotkey function.
 * `DWORD kHotDelay` - How long the pointer must wait in the corner before being activated.